Vietnam Television: History

-Between 19 March and 30 April 2020, as a safety precaution due to the COVID-19 pandemic in the country, Vietnam Television temporarily suspended the overnight timeslot on most channels, with the exception of VTV1, VTV4 and VTV7, and limited the broadcast time to 19 hours per day.
-The overnight timeslot returned to these channels as of 00:00, 1 May 2020.
+Between 19 March and 30 April 2020, as a safety precaution due to the COVID-19 pandemic in the country, Vietnam Television temporarily suspended the overnight timeslot on most channels, with the exception of VTV1, VTV4 and VTV7, and limited the broadcast time to 19/7.
+The overnight timeslot returned to these channels as of 00:00 on May 1, 2020.

 From May 10, 2020, Decree 34/2020/ND-CP officially takes effect.
 Accordingly, VTV merged and restructured the station's editing, production and broadcasting units and Vietnam Television Centers in the Central and Southern regions.

-From July 30 to September 2, 2020, during the time of social distancing to prevent the COVID-19 epidemic in central provinces and cities, VTV8 continues to shorten the broadcast time to 19 hours daily.
-From September 3, 2020, VTV8 has broadcast 24 hours daily again.
+From July 30 to September 2, 2020, during the time of social distancing to prevent the COVID-19 epidemic in central provinces and cities, VTV8 continues to shorten the broadcast time to 19/7.
+From September 3, 2020, VTV8 has broadcast 24/7 again.

-December 31, 2020: The station stopped broadcasting terrestrial analogue television in 15 provinces of group IV of the Terrestrial Television Digitization Scheme, completing the national television digitization.
+On December 31, 2020, the station stopped broadcasting terrestrial analogue television in the 15 provinces of group IV of the Terrestrial Television Digitization Scheme, completing the national television digitization.

+From July 3, 2022 to March 8, 2024, VTV3 drama time slot at 18:00 was temporarily closed, replacing with various shows.
+Starting March 9, 2024, this time slot has returned after more than a year of absence.

 On September 8, 2022, Decree No. 60/2022/ND-CP on the organization, tasks and powers of Vietnam Television was issued.
-Accordingly, the Youth Department is no longer part of the department system of Vietnam Television Station from October 1, 2022.
-At the same time, the Vietnam Television Center in the Southern region was split and re-established.
-Vietnam Television Center in Ho Chi Minh City as well as Vietnam Television Center in the Southwest region (on the basis of the Southwest Regional Office of Vietnam Television Center in the Southern region).
-The Vietnam Television Center in the Southwest region is responsible for producing programs for the VTV Can Tho television channel and other VTV channels.
+Accordingly, the Youth Department is no longer part of the department system of Vietnam Television Station as from October 1, 2022.
+And renamed many department, at the same time, the Vietnam Television Center in the Southern region was split and re-established, which includes Vietnam Television Center in Ho Chi Minh City as well as Vietnam Television Center in the Southwest region.
+The Vietnam Television Center in the Southwest region is responsible for producing programs for VTV Can Tho and other VTV channels.

-October 10, 2022: VTV6 channel officially stopped broadcasting, piloting VTV Cần Thơ channel.
+On October 10, 2022, VTV6 regional channel officially stopped broadcasting after 15 years, being replaced with VTV Can Tho, the national television channel of the Southwest region, later officially on October 13, 2022.

-October 13, 2022: Officially broadcast the National Television Channel of the Southwest region - VTV Cần Thơ.